A coupled rate-dependent/rate-independent system for adhesive contact in Kirchhoff-Love plates: The dimension reduction

 The system for adhesive contact is then driven by the energy functional $\calE^\eps: [0,+\infty) \times H^1_{\GD^\eps}(\Omega^\eps{\setminus}\GC^\eps;\R^3) \times L^1(\GC^\eps) \to\R\cup\{\infty\}$ defined for all $t\in [0,+\infty)$ by

 with

-(where, with slight abuse of notation, we now denote by $\JUMP{\cdot}$ the jump across the interface $\GC^\eps$), and where $\widehat{\alpha}_\lambda$ and $\calG$ are defined as in \eqref{energy-H} and \eqref{energy-calG}. \EEE Note that in the above formulas the elasticity tensor $\mathbb{C}$ is taken independent of $\eps$ and also the parameters $\lambda$ and $\kappa$ are fixed, whereas $(a_0^\eps)_\eps\subset (0,+\infty) $, \EEE $(\nu_\eps)_\eps \subset (0,+\infty) $, $(\mathrm{b}_\eps)_\eps \subset [0,+\infty) $ are given sequences whose behavior will be specified later on.
-Here, the different scaling of the third term in $Q^\eps$, which accounts for a different rigidity in the out-of-plane direction, is assumed along the footsteps of \cite{FreParRouZan11} in order to ensure that, for the limiting problem, both the in-plane and the out-of-plane directions contribute to the adhesive contact energy. \RCO Unlike \cite{FreParRouZan11} we will not work under the assumption that the material (i.e., the elasticity tensor $\mathbb{C}$) has monoclinic symmetry w.r.t.\ the $(x_1,x_2)$-plane.
-In fact, this condition was adopted in \cite{FreParRouZan11} only in that, in the context of their analysis, it allowed for a more transparent reformulation of the limit problem in the absence of delamination.
-A slightly different assumption on $\bbC$ and $\bbD$ will be enforced only in Theorem \ref{mainthm-2}. \EEE
+(where, with slight abuse of notation, we now denote by $\JUMP{\cdot}$ the jump across the interface $\GC^\eps$), and where $\widehat{\alpha}_\lambda$ and $\calG$ are defined as in \eqref{energy-H} and \eqref{energy-calG}. \EEE Note that in the above formulas the elasticity tensor $\mathbb{C}$ is taken independent of $\eps$ and also the parameters $\lambda$ and $\kappa$ are fixed, whereas $(a_0^\eps)_\eps\subset (0,+\infty) $, \EEE $(\nu_\eps)_\eps \subset (0,+\infty) $, $(\mathrm{b}_\eps)_\eps \subset [0,+\infty) $ are given sequences whose behavior will be specified in Section \ref{s:main-results}, again.
+Here, let us only highlight the coefficients $\nu_\eps$, whose role is to tune the term penalizing interpenetration between the two bodies.
+We also mention that the different scaling of the third term in $Q^\eps$, which accounts for a different rigidity in the out-of-plane direction, is assumed along the footsteps of \cite{FreParRouZan11} in order to ensure that, for the limiting problem, both the in-plane and the out-of-plane directions contribute to the adhesive contact energy.

+\begin{remark} \upshape Unlike \cite{FreParRouZan11}, we will not work under the assumption that the material has monoclinic symmetry w.r.t.\ the $(x_1,x_2)$-plane, which corresponds to requiring that the elasticity tensor $\mathbb{C}$ has entries $\mathbb{C}_{ijk3}=0$ and $\mathbb{C}_{i333}=0$ for $i,j,k=1,2$. \EEE In fact, this condition was adopted in \cite{FreParRouZan11} only in that, in the context of their analysis, it allowed for a more transparent reformulation of the limit problem in the absence of delamination.